Updated on: 11/19/2019

 Cars, Animals, and the Law

 Anyone who is representing the family of Joseph Gibbons needs to collect as much data as possible about the crash.
 Not just physical evidence, which is the first kind of evidence that springs to mind when you see crime scene investigators at a crash site, but cell phone records that could hold data elucidating the factors that led to the crash.

 It's possible the driver's dog contributed to the wreck, but driving under the influence of marijuana (which, presumably, the pipe was used for) is becoming far more common, as this recent Time article points out:

 "According to the most recent national roadside survey from the National Highway Traffic Safety Administration of weekend nighttime drivers, 8.3 percent had some alcohol in their system and 12.6 percent tested positive for THC—up from 8.6 percent in 2007."

-Representatives in this case should have a thorough history with both legal issues surrounding wrongful deaths and animals.
+Representatives in this case should have a thorough history with both legal issues surrounding wrongful death and animals.